mqnc/pyend/README.md

 ## But in my project I have a variable named `end`.
 Am I forced to live under van Rossum's dictatorship then?

-PyEnd only recognizes an `end` on an otherwise empty line (except for comments) as block end marker.
+PyEnd only recognizes an `end` on an otherwise empty line (except for comments) as block end mark.
 It is a bit ugly as `end` then becomes a reference to your variable but what can we do about it.

 ## This is a great project!
 You are very clever and handsome!
 Can you also do this for YAML?